Medicinal uses of fungi: Antifungals

-Many fungal isolates act as DPP-4 inhibitors, alpha-glucosidase inhibitors, and alpha amylase inhibitors in laboratory studies.
-Ternatin is a fungal isolate that may affect hyperglycemia.
+Griseofulvin is derived from a number of Penicillium species; caspofungin is derived from Glarea lozoyensis.

 Psychotropic effects

-Numerous fungi have well-documented psychotropic effects, some of them severe and associated with acute and life-threatening side-effects.
-Among these is Amanita muscaria, the fly agaric.
-More widely used informally are a range of fungi collectively known as "magic mushrooms", which contain psilocybin and psilocin.

 The history of bread-making records deadly ergotism caused by ergot, most commonly Claviceps purpurea, a parasite of cereal crops.
 Psychoactive ergot alkaloid drugs have subsequently been extracted from or synthesised starting from ergot; these include ergotamine, dihydroergotamine, ergometrine, ergocristine, ergocryptine, ergocornine, methysergide, bromocriptine, cabergoline, and pergolide.